naturalcrit/homebrewery/client/homebrew/pages/homePage/welcome_msg_v3.md

 If you wish to sell or in some way gain profit for what's created on this site, it's your responsibility to ensure you have the proper licenses/rights for any images or resources used.

 #### Crediting Me
-If you'd like to credit The Homebrewery in your brew, I'd be flattered!
+If you'd like to credit me in your brew, I'd be flattered!
 Just reference that you made it with The Homebrewery.

 ### More Resources
 If you are looking for more 5e Homebrew resources check out [r/UnearthedArcana](https://www.reddit.com/r/UnearthedArcana/) and their list of useful resources [here](https://www.reddit.com/r/UnearthedArcana/comments/3uwxx9/resources_open_to_the_community/).